On Threefolds Isogenous to a Product of Curves: Combinatorics, Bounds and the Algorithm

 \end{step}

 \begin{Output} The occurrences of

 for all threefolds isogenous to a product $X$ with $\chi(\mathcal O_X)=\chi$ and $|G|=\texttt{n}$.
-Note that we store $H_1$ instead of $\pi_1$ since the latter is always infinite and a presentation of this group is long and useless. \end{Output}
+Note that we store $H_1$ instead of $\pi_1$ since the latter is always infinite and a presentation of this group is in general very long. \end{Output}

-\begin{remark} In Step 4, we search for generating vectors.
+\begin{comprem} In Step 4, we search for generating vectors.
 We point out that different generating vectors may determine threefolds with the same invariants.
 For example, this happens if (but not only if) they differ by some \textit{Hurwitz moves}.
-These moves are described in \cite{CLP12}, \cite{Zimmermann} and \cite{Penegini} and we refer to them for further details. \end{remark}
+These moves are described in \cite{CLP12}, \cite{Zimmermann} and \cite{penegini} and we refer to them for further details. \end{comprem}

-\begin{remark} The algorithm works for arbitrary values of $\chi$ and $\texttt{n}$, but the implemented MAGMA version has some technical limitations: if the output of Step 3 is not empty, then in Step 4, the program has to run through all groups of order $\texttt{n}$.
-Here we use the database of Small Groups which contains all groups of order up to 2000, excluding the groups of order 1024.
-The execution of Step 4 is not performed in the following cases: \begin{itemize} \item[i)] If $\texttt{n} = 1024$ because there is no MAGMA database containing all groups of this order. \item[ii)] If $\texttt{n} \geq 2001$ because, in general, there is no MAGMA database containing all groups of order $\texttt{n}$. \item[iii)] If \texttt{n} is contained in $\{256, 384, 512, 768, 1152, 1280, 1536, 1920\}$ because there are too many isomorphism classes of groups of order \texttt{n} and it is not efficient to run among them; e.g., there are $56092$ groups of order $256$. \end{itemize} To investigate these exceptional cases one can apply the methods in \cite[Section 3, 4]{BCG08} (see also \cite{Glei13} and \cite{Fra11}). \end{remark}
+\begin{comprem} The algorithm works for arbitrary values of $\chi$ and $\texttt{n}$, but the implemented MAGMA version has some technical problems.
+If the output of Step 3 is not empty, then in Step 4 the program has to run through all groups of order $\texttt{n}$.
+Here we have to use the database of Small Groups, which contains: \begin{itemize} \item all groups of order up to 2000, excluding the groups of order 1024; \item the groups whose order is a product of at most 3 primes; \item the groups of order dividing $p^6$ for $p$ prime; \item the groups of order $p^n q$, where $p^n$ is a prime-power dividing $2^8$, $3^6$, $5^5$ or $7^4$ and $q$ is a prime different from $p$. \end{itemize} In the other cases Step 4 cannot be performed and this exceptional cases have to be treated separately. \\ We remark that running through the groups of order $256, 384, 512, 768, 1152, 1280, 1536$, and $ 1920$ is time-consuming, because the number of these groups is high; e.g., there are $56092$ groups of order $256$. \end{comprem}